 “A BRD, on the other hand, is prepared for a specific vendor or joint venture partner who has already been selected by the hiring company.
 The BRD contains more details and more specifications and deadlines to be met along the way and at the end of the project.”

-Put simply: RFx documents are used to identify which vendors your organization wants to partner with.
-BRDs then outline the goals and expectations you have for the vendor you ultimately select.
+Put simply, RFx documents are used to identify which vendors your organization wants to partner with.
+Then, BRDs outline the goals and expectations you have for the vendor you ultimately select.
 Certainly each process and document has a place in the procurement team’s tool box.

 How RFP360 can help

-RFP360 supports effective vendor partnerships starting from the procurement process, with capabilities that empower you to issue better RFPs and questionnaires.
+RFP360 supports strategic vendor partnerships with capabilities that empower you to issue better RFPs and questionnaires.